 Program length: dependent on previous training and dog’s ability

-Prerequisite: Started and Seasoned programs or equivalent.
+Prerequisite: Junior/Started and Senior/Seasoned programs or equivalent.

 This programs is not for all dogs as it requires a dog with strong desire, a high level of trainability, perseverance, brains, and a good working attitude.
 This is an ongoing training program.
 Time length all depends on dog’s ability and previous training.